Vacuuming To Waste

 In certain situations swimming pool water can be so dirty that the water is not worth filtering or simply cannot be filtered clean.
 These situations are often related to a swimming pool being left open during the winter, the construction process, a flooding event, or an extreme algae infestation.

 When it is time to vacuum to waste there are few steps to follow:

-- With the pump off turn off all return valves at the pad so that water does not accidently go back to the pool.
+- With the pump off turn off all return valves at the pad so that water does not accidentally go back to the swimming pool.

 - Remove the filter media so the canister is empty.
 Replace the lid on the filter.

 - Open the 'Drain to waste' valve to Open so no water can go through to the heater or chlorinator and instead is diverted to waste.